eclab/grains/byte/README.md

 Byte is fragile: if in your expression you modify Byte's own variables (like triggered or pitchCV or even t!) you can seriously break Byte.
 So don't do that.

+There are many bytebeat expressions available online.
+For a small collection, see [Viznut's archive](http://viznut.fi/demos/unix/bytebeat_formulas.txt).
+Note that some of these are designed for JavaScript or have Sine or Pow in them: they are unlikely to work.

+You can test bytebeats [on the following webpage](https://greggman.com/downloads/examples/html5bytebeat/html5bytebeat.html) before adding them to GRAINS.
+You can change the Hz values on that page as well.
+GRAINS's default HZ is 16384, though you can turn it down to half of that or less.

 ## Tuning

 You can't really tune BYTE: to do so would require changing the sampling rate, and Mozzi doesn't